ytsaurus/ytsaurus/yt/docs/README.md

         |-- user-guide/     # Sources of the user guide section.
         |-- admin-guide/
         |-- ...
-        |-- _includes/      # Common documents that are reused in different parts of the Russian documentation.
+        |-- _includes/      # Here, content that is reused in different parts of the Russian documentation.
             |-- user-guide/ # For example, here are stored common articles that are used in the user guide section.
             |-- admin-guide/
     |-- en/                 # Content in English.
         |-- toc.yaml        # Table of contents of the English documentation.
         |-- user-guide/
-        |-- _includes/      # Common documents that are reused in different parts of the English documentation.
+        |-- _includes/      # Content that is reused in different parts of the English documentation.
             |-- user-guide/
             |-- ...
     |-- images/             # Folder with images.